mental health collective

 • Collaboration:

-• Providers can consult with each other, share expertise, and refer clients to specialists within the collective, ensuring clients receive appropriate care.
+• Providers can consult with one another, share expertise, and refer clients to specialists within the collective, ensuring that clients receive appropriate care.

 • Support and Community: